 - A driver who is at least 21 years old and submits to a test that shows an alcohol concentration (also known as blood alcohol concentration or BAC) of 0.08 or more will automatically receive a license suspension of at least 90 days, whether or not the driver is subsequently prosecuted for a DWI offense

-- A driver under the age of 21 who submits to or refuses testing and has any detectable amount of alcohol in his or her system will receive an automatic suspension of at least 60 days (criminal penalties may be less severe if the driver’s BAC is below 0.08)
+- A driver under the age of 21 who submits to or refuses to test and has any detectable amount of alcohol in his or her system will receive an automatic suspension of at least 60 days (criminal penalties may be less severe if the driver’s BAC is below 0.08)

 - A driver who receives an automatic driver’s license suspension has a right to a hearing within 15 days of receiving notice of the suspension

 In addition to the minimum administrative license revocation periods detailed above, § 724.035 of the Texas Transportation Code states that a driver’s license may be suspended for a period longer than the minimum under certain circumstances.
 A two-year driver’s license suspension may result if within the 10 past years a person:

 - Was convicted of a DWI-related offense

 - Refused to submit to a chemical test, or

 - Had a BAC level over the legal limit after an arrest